Globally, construction is one of the most costly and risky industries. It is also technically demanding and commonly involves long time frames.

 But with an experienced and dedicated leader maintaining channels of communication and collaboration and ensuring schedules and budgets are kept, the promise of success is sustained.

 Of course, there will always be ups and downs, and there will be obstacles along the way.
 But the challenge for any leader will be to avert conflict even when it is clear that different parties have underlying interests that compete with one another.

 The Challenges and Benefits of Leadership

-Learning to lead in an effective manner is a challenge that comes with huge demands.
+Learning to lead effectively is a challenge that comes with enormous demands.

-For me, the most potent challenges are balancing my technical abilities and leadership skills, and doing whatever I can to revolutionize the construction-based MEP Engineering industry and help to disrupt the traditional, somewhat anachronistic nature of the construction industry as a whole.
+The most potent challenges are balancing my technical abilities and leadership skills and doing whatever I can to revolutionize the construction-based MEP Engineering industry and help disrupt the traditional, somewhat anachronistic nature of the construction industry as a whole.

-It’s not enough to lead by example or simply provide answers that everyone must follow.
-Rather, great leaders encourage their team to come up with their own solutions so they can perform at the very highest level.
+It’s not enough to lead by example or provide answers that everyone must follow.
+Instead, great leaders encourage their teams to develop their solutions to perform at the very highest level.

 In other words, it’s about influencing people rather than attempting to control them.